 Writing Prompt: Write a story that convincingly describes the death of the traditional publishing industry 25 years from now.

-This entry was posted on Sunday, April 5th, 2009 at 5:37 pm and is filed under Business, Guest, Writing Prompt.
+This entry was posted on Sunday, April 5th, 2009 at 5:37 pm and is filed under Career and Lifestyle, Guest, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.